 In 2018, the Washington, D.C.
 City Council passed legislation to remove criminal penalties for individuals unable to pay the Metro or bus fare in the WMATA (Washington Metro Area Transit Authority) system in Washington, D.C.
 The goal of the new law was to take a step towards addressing disproportionate policing of Black residents in the transit system, often escalating from minor penalties to larger impacts like incarceration.
 While fare evasion still yields a fine, residents can no longer receive jail time for evading the Metro or bus fare, or for other actions like eating or drinking on the Metro.

-Albany Common Council passed an ordinance in September 2017 that required police officers to present a business card with identifying information when stopping residents, as well as information for the city’s Citizens’ Police Review Board, an independent body that handles police misconduct complaints.
+Albany Common Council of Albany, NY passed an ordinance in September 2017 that required police officers to present a business card with identifying information when stopping residents, as well as information for the city’s Citizens’ Police Review Board, an independent body that handles police misconduct complaints.
 While the police initiated this practice prior to the ordinance being introduced by Councilmember Dorcey Applyrs, codification in law will allow the process to continue regardless of any change in leadership.

 In August 2018, Minneapolis City Council passed Minneapolis 2040, a comprehensive plan to permit three-family homes and expand high-density building to address a long history of segregation and abolish restrictive zoning.
 One goal of this effort is to remove the barrier that existing single-family zoning codes present to Black residents and other residents of color trying to move into certain neighborhoods.
 Zoning laws have functioned in this capacity since the Supreme Court struck down race-based zoning.
 In effect, these laws perpetuate segregation by permitting suburbs to ban apartment buildings.